samueltih/project_t/README.md

-# sentechnicien
+# Project T
-Job platform of independent workers in Senegal
+Job platform of independent workers.
+Serves as a middleman between a client and independent workers.